browserengineering/book/book/styles.md

 `border-X`.[^because-colors]

 [^because-colors]: Because borders have not only widths but also
-    colors and styles, while paddings are margins are thought of as whitespace, not something you draw.
+    colors and styles, while paddings and margins are thought of as whitespace, not something you draw.

 You'll also want to add these twelve variables to `DocumentLayout` and